 In comparison, hiring a salesperson to find leads would be much more costly and would likely deliver less.
 Your blog is working 24/7 and you’d be hardpressed to find a person who can deliver the same, consistent results.

 But with that being said, as these next experts point out, your industry and niche are highly relevant to whether blogging will be effective for you.

-I don’t think blogging is dead in 2020 – but I do think it’s effectiveness will largely depend on the industry and acquisition.
+I don’t think blogging is dead – but I do think it’s effectiveness will largely depend on the industry and acquisition.
 Blogging and content marketing will remain huge drivers of business for the B2B industry, SaaS, and nation-wide brands where research is necessary and the buyer’s journey is long.
-Creating hyper-relevant content that ranks well on search engines and guides consumers through the buying process will win in 2020.
+Creating hyper-relevant content that ranks well on search engines and guides consumers through the buying process will win.

 But will a sound blogging strategy change the game for a small, local hair salon?
 It’s possible, but unlikely.

 The decision to go with that hair salon will be a shorter process, and in a local context, more than likely influenced by friends, social media, and local advertising.
 Would some quality blogs help a local business?
 Sure, but the work won’t result in the same impact that a larger brand might benefit from.Brooks Manley, Brooks Manley

 Just because blogging is alive and well, doesn’t mean it’s for everyone.
 As Brooks mentions, some niches may not see many benefits to blogging.
 Local businesses that want to attract local traffic will need to invest in a local SEO strategy, which will often focus on on-page SEO and less on creating blog content.